Find work in Basel with this guide on the current job market, shortage occupations, Swiss work permits, and where to look for jobs in Basel.

 You can find jobs for internationals at Expatica’s jobs in Basel page.

 Job websites in Basel

-To find jobs in Basel and surrounding areas, search the below job websites using the filters Region Nordwestschweiz (north-western Switzerland), Grossraum Basel (Greater Basel Area), Basel Stadt (Basel City) and Basel Landschaft (the rural canton of Basel).
+To find jobs in Basel, search the below job websites using the filters Region Nordwestschweiz (north-western Switzerland), Grossraum Basel (Greater Basel Area), Basel Stadt (Basel City) and Basel Landschaft (the rural canton of Basel).

 General job websites in Basel

 - CKClinical – pharmaceutical jobs in Basel

 - emedcareers – pharmaceutical jobs in Basel

 - HotelCareer – hotels and hospitality in Basel

 - ICT Career – IT jobs in Basel

 - MyScience – jobs in research in Basel